In this local news report we are tracking monthly recurring revenue, funding and $25M in acquisitions.

 New York City Focused Newsletter

-Hell Gate was soft-launched in May 2022 before a full-launch in July of the same year, as a news outlet covering New York City.
+Hell Gate was soft-launched as a news outlet covering New York City in May 2022 before a full-launch in July of the same year.

 The subscriber-funded newsletter is owned by its workforce of seven individuals who have full control over the direction and editorial content of the publication.